Local schemes and services

 Debt and money advice

 The Welfare Rights Service offer free welfare benefits check to ensure you are receiving all the benefits you are entitled to.
 They can also offer support with appeals against claim decisions and help you get in touch with debt and financial advice.
-You can contact the helpline on tel: 01629 531535 Monday to Friday between 11am and 4.30pm.
-Or you can email: firstname.lastname@example.org
+You can contact the helpline on tel: 01629 531535 Mon, Tues, Thur, Fri between 11am and 4.30pm.
+Or you can email: email@example.com

 The Derbyshire Discretionary Fund may be able to help you during an emergency or crisis situation and to support you to cope with exceptional pressure when you have no other source of funding.

 Managing debt - If you are worrying about managing your money or feel things are getting out of control, then the sooner you begin to tackle the problem the better.
-The Derbyshire County Website has a search facility so you can look for providers of debt advice in your local area
+The Derbyshire County Website has a list of providers of free debt advice in your local area.

 Derbyshire Citizens Advice